MDHearing: Costs and Pricing

 Every MDHearing device comes with a standard one-year warranty, which will protect your hearing aids in the event of any manufacturer defects.
 After this period, however, the user will be responsible for the costs of repairs or device replacement.

 Another feature that allows MDHearing to stand out from competitors includes the option to purchase an MDShield Protection Plan that offers full device accidental damage coverage for one or two additional years.
-For $14.99 per month, this subscription-based service will also cover malfunctions and defects after the warranty expires.
-Customers also get access to free one-on-one phone support, and the company offers individuals support from their MDHearing audiologists.
+The cost is either $12 extra for basic protection, or $19 a month for protection and loss.
+Customers also get access to free one-on-one phone support, and the company offers individual support from their MDHearing audiologists.

 Our Verdict